buhfur/ConfigFiles/notes/linux.md

 - newly created files inherit the context settings from the parent directory
 - copied files do this as well.
-- original context settings are retained when using the `cp -a` command.
-To fix this use `restorecon`

 ---